rubyonjets/jets/docs/_docs/shared-resources/functions.md

 By default, the `function` method creates Ruby lambda functions.
 The default Ruby handler is `handler_function`.

-There is also an `ruby_function` alias to the `function` method.
+There is also a `ruby_function` alias to the `function` method.
 They do the same thing.

 ## Python Example